crystallabs/event_handler/README.md

 times for the same event.
 A call to
-`off()` will find the first instance of this handler, then remove all instances of its wrapper from the list (there will be only one), and then `RemoveHandlerEvent` will be invoked with that instance as argument.
+`off()` will find the first instance of this handler, then remove all instances of its wrapper from the list (there will be only one), and then invoke `RemoveHandlerEvent` with that instance as argument.
-If a handler is added to an event more than once via any method that does not involve directly adding a handler, it will be necessary to call `off()` multiple times to remove all instances.
+If a handler is added to an event more than once, it will be necessary to call `off()` multiple times to remove all instances.

 When handlers are added by using their wrappers directly, multiple identical wrapper objects will be present in the list.